The Grotto Gardens at the Dayton VA Medical Center

 16. WWII Memorial Overlook Garden

 Dedicated to all veterans who served in WWII.
-The site provides a relatively unobstructed view of the Grotto landscape.
+The WWII garden is an overlook garden with a magnificent view of the Purple Heart garden as well as the great lawn and Swan House

 The Ponds and Fountain